-Keeping your air conditioner coils clean will allow you to save money on your energy bill and will keep your home cool and refreshing all summer.
-But when it comes time to clean your AC again, you may be dreading the process.
+Keeping your air conditioner coils clean also allows you to save money on your energy bills when you run it and keeps your home cool and refreshing.
+But when it comes time to think about cleaning your air conditioner again, you may be dreading the process, but it's necessary.
+And a good time to do this is at the end of the AC season.

 There’s no need to fret over cleaning your air conditioner coils, however.
 This step-by-step guide will walk you through exactly what you need to do to accomplish a quick and effective AC cleaning.